-Crucial tools include peak shaving, which involves reducing the highest levels of electricity consumption; load shifting, which entails shifting electricity demand to different time periods; and load curtailment, which refers to the deliberate reduction of electricity usage.
+Crucial tools include peak shaving, which electricity consumption; load shifting, which different time periods; and load curtailment, which refers to the deliberate reduction of electricity usage.
 All three tools will help make unmanaged power cuts, i.e. load shedding, a matter of the past.
 The ultimate promise of VPP adoption is the flexibility it energy penetration in the energy system in the long term.

-case for leveraging the market that provides local transportation but networked assets, the Rickshaw VPP The paper highlights the immense potential of enables a 21st century infrastructure that distributed storage assets at scale which we believe is not possible in any other market in overcome the challenges faced Bangladesh in achieving a clean energy future.
-By reducing load-shedding and leveraging renewable energy generation, the country's energy transition and contribute to a greener and more sustainable future.
+case for leveraging the market that provides local transportation but networked assets, the Rickshaw VPP The paper highlights the immense potential of enables a 21st century infrastructure that distributed storage assets at scale which we believe is not possible in any other market in

+Bangladesh in achieving a clean energy future.
+By reducing load-shedding and leveraging renewable energy generation, the Rickshaw VPP can play a pivotal role in the country's energy transition and contribute to a greener and more sustainable future.